Who’s A Natural Sister?

 A natural sister is as quick to read a book as she is to read a label.
 She is proactive and intentional, preferring prevention over cure, letting her food be her medicine.
 In pursuit of optimal health, she finds her sport of choice and incorporates it into her life, carving her body into the best version of herself and feeling better than she ever did, whilst attracting all she envisions she is worthy of.

 Society trembles at the sight of kinky hair because they know beneath it is a free mind and that spells trouble for the establishment.
 Freethinkers question everything.
 Pastors and professors get disputed and uprooted in pursuit of truth.
 The truth breeds an outlier, more concerned with knowledge-of-self than temporary wealth.
-The hairstyle gives birth to a lifestyle that will be the mother of the next paradigm shift in Africa.
+The hairstyle gives birth to a lifestyle that will spawn a new breed of Africans.